Plots

 Gradients of Agreement

-Consensus-Based Decision-Making with an Eight-Point Scale
+Consensus-Based Decision Making with an Eight-Point Scale

 Deviations from Rational Decision-Making

-Homo Economicus vs. Human Behaviour
+Homo Oeconomicus vs. Human Behaviour

-The Sunk-Cost Fallacy
+The Sunk Cost Fallacy

-Persisting with Failed Projects Due to Previous Investments
+Clinging to Failed Projects Due to Previous Investments

 Ballistic Decision-Making

-'Fire and Forget' Approach Without Subsequent Monitoring of Consequences
+'Fire and Forget' Approach Without Monitoring Consequences

 The Focus on Experience in Specific Contexts

-Doctors' Diagnostic Decisions and Health-related Decisions
+Diagnostic Decisions by Doctors and Health-Related Decisions

-Methods for Capturing and Visualising Natural Decision-making Processes
+Methods for Capturing and Visualising Natural Decision-Making Processes

 Decision Matrices and Confidence Profiles